ndeutschmann/zunis/doc_build/library/tutorial/sample.rst

   torch.save(trainer.flow.state_dict(),"model_dict")

-This saves the trained model to the same path as the execution file.
-Now, one can at a later point initialize an untrained model with the same parameters and load the trained state from the disk:
+One can then reload the model weights from the disk:

 .. code-block:: python